fbpx

 Results

-Master conversations over time with us.
+Conversational development is a formative process.
 We give you an app that records conversations and generates personalized reports on conversational balance, including open-ended questions, wait time, and student-teacher talk ratios.

 The conversation was a great opportunity for the leadership of the building to learn from the different perspectives professionally and personally.
 This team had the opportunity to dive into critical thinking within our leadership team and how we can funnel this process to our principals, teachers, students, and families.
 It was enlightening to gain perspective into the different departments and divisions within our community school district.
 The team appreciated the engaging conversation.